GuilloteauQ/miller-exercises/README.md

 ## Exercise 12

-How many Judo athlete were present at the 2012 Summer Olympics?
+How many Judo athletes were present at the 2012 Summer Olympics?

 <details>
   <summary>Solution</summary>